Conjugate flow action functionals: Representation of field equations in conjugate flow intrinsic coordinates

 the covariant derivatives ``$;$'' being of course constructed by using the unperturbed affine connection $\Gamma^\alpha_{\mu\nu}$.
-These results allow to compute the conjugate flow perturbation of other fundamental geometric quantities such as the Riemann-Christoffel curvature tensor.
-Next, we determine the perturbation of the Jacobian determinant (\ref{J}) induced by a small disturbance in the conjugate flow.
-To this end, we substitute Eq. (\ref{trajectory_perturbation}) into Eq. (\ref{J}) and we keep only the terms that are linear in $\epsilon$.
-This yields
+These results allows us to compute the conjugate flow perturbation of other fundamental geometric quantities such as the Riemann-Christoffel curvature tensor and the Jacobian determinant (\ref{J}) of the conjugate flow transformation.
+To this end, we substitute Eq. (\ref{trajectory_perturbation}) into Eq. (\ref{J}) and we keep only the linear terms in $\epsilon$ to obtain